juandemarr/LandingPage-2DAW/README.md

-Landing page of StarwarsShop, showing the main products and comments, with a form.
+Landing page of StarwarsShop, with the requisites of showing the main products, comments and a form.
-#

 Done using JQUERY, Javascript, HTML5 (grid and flexbox) and CSS3
-#

 https://juandemarr.github.io/Landing_page/